Will You Soon Have To Pay Sales Tax On Every Online Purchase?

 The two sides in Tuesday's case agree on almost nothing — not the economic facts, not the amount lost in sales taxes, not even on who is hurt by the court's prior decisions.
 Each side contends that the other's solution will annihilate small businesses.

-Main Street retailers "are getting crushed because their costs are higher than internet retailers," said lawyer Eric Citron, who represents South Dakota.
+Main Street retailers "are getting crushed because their costs are higher than Internet retailers," said lawyer Eric Citron, who represents South Dakota.

 Small retailers even have a name for what happens.
 It's called "show-rooming."
 People come into a Main Street store, ask to look at particular products, and then buy the one they like online because the price is 5 to 10 percent cheaper without the sales tax.